Skip to Content

 Viator is a trusted online booking system for tours around the world!
 We almost always book our tours using Viator for a couple of reasons:

-• Free cancellation on most tours – Most of the tours on Viator allow you to cancel and get a full refund up to 24 hours in advance.
+- Free cancellation on most tours – Most of the tours on Viator allow you to cancel and get a full refund up to 24 hours in advance.
 This is handy in case plans change, or if booking an outdoor activity, the weather forecast is looking grim.

-• Reserve now and pay later – You can secure your spot on some of the most popular tours well in advance and not pay until closer to the day of the tour.
+- Reserve now and pay later – You can secure your spot on some of the most popular tours well in advance and not pay until closer to the day of the tour.

-• Pay in your chosen currency – Avoid costly international transaction fees by choosing to pay in your home currency.
+- Pay in your chosen currency – Avoid costly international transaction fees by choosing to pay in your home currency.

-• Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
+- Peace of mind – When booking with tour operators you find in person on the street or in small booking offices, you are often promised one thing and given another.
 This online platform holds tour operators accountable with a written description of inclusions as well as the opportunity for customers to leave reviews.

 Check out the Viator website here!
-Or, read our complete Viator review to learn more about what we think about Viator.
+Or, for more info, read our detailed review about Viator here.

-What does it cost to go horseback riding in Banff?
+What Does it Cost to go Horseback Riding in Banff?

 Overall the horseback riding tours around Banff are reasonably priced for the experience you get.
 Obviously, the one-hour rides will be cheaper (around $100 CAD) than the overnight trip.
 I’ll break down all the specific costs below so you can find one that fits your budget!